-Lip cancers are abnormal cells that grow out of control and form lesions or tumors on the lips.
-They are the most common type of oral cancers.
-These cancers develop in thin, flat cells — called squamous cells — that line the lips, mouth, tongue, cheeks, sinuses, throat, and hard and soft palates.
+Lip cancer develops from abnormal cells that grow out of control and form lesions or tumors on the lips.
+Lip cancer is a type of oral cancer.
+It develops in thin, flat cells — called squamous cells — that line the:

-Lip cancer and other kinds of oral cancers are types of head and neck cancers.
+Lip cancer and other kinds of oral cancer are types of head and neck cancers.

-Lip cancers are highly curable when diagnosed early.
+Lip cancer is highly curable when diagnosed early.

-According to the National Institute of Dental and Craniofacial Research, most cases of oral cancer are linked to tobacco use and heavy alcohol use.
+According to the National Institute of Dental and Craniofacial Research, many cases of oral cancer are linked to tobacco use and heavy alcohol use.

-Sun exposure is also a major risk factor, especially for people who work outdoors since they are more likely to have prolonged sun exposure.
+Sun exposure is also a major risk factor, especially for people who work outdoors.
+This is because they’re more likely to have prolonged sun exposure.

-Your behaviors and lifestyle heavily influence your risk for lip cancers.
-More than 36,000 people are diagnosed with oral cancer each year.
-Factors that may increase your risk for lip cancers include:
+Your behaviors and lifestyle heavily influence your risk for lip cancer.
+Approximately 40,000 people receive diagnoses of oral cancer each year.
+Factors that may increase your risk for lip cancer include:

 - smoking or using tobacco products (cigarettes, cigars, pipes, or chewing tobacco)

-- exposure to direct sunlight (both natural and artificial), including the use of tanning beds, over long periods
+- prolonged exposure to direct sunlight (both natural and artificial, including tanning beds)

 - being male

-- infection with human papillomavirus (HPV), a sexually transmitted virus
+- having human papillomavirus (HPV), a sexually transmitted infection

 - being older than 40 years of age